thegooddocsproject/templates/tutorial/about-tutorial.md

 Tutorial articles work well when they offer the following features:

 * Built around specific outcomes or actions.
-* Develop practical knowledge not theoretical knowledge.
+* Develop practical knowledge, not theoretical knowledge.
 * Inspire confidence by showing progress towards the tutorial goal at each main step.
 * Give a feeling of achievement by giving that "small win" at each main step.
 * Function on 100% on the platforms you indicate are supported.